arashout/ResumeGenerator/README.md

 pipenv shell
 python3 main.py resume.yaml -o 'path/for/pdf/output' -a 'path/to/anon_data.yaml'
 ```
-Where `anon_data.yaml` is a json dictionary where the keys are sensitive information
+Where `anon_data.yaml` is a dictionary where the keys are sensitive information
 you want to replace and the values are generic text to replace them with
 e.g.
 ```yaml